mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     }
     ```
 **FAQ:** Why is it `/mislam/bootstrap.ign` instead of `/opt/mislam/bootstrap.ign` in the url?
 **Ans:** Well, in an earlier step you created a softlink from the document root (`/var/www/html`) to your project directory (`/opt/mislam`) after ensuring httpd server (apache2) is installed and running.
-So when you have an httpd server running in linux, only the contents inside `/var/www/html` are accessible using the ip where our softlink to `/opt/mislam` is located. httpd does it so that any random unauthorized person doesn't get access to the entire file system but only what's public i.e. things inside `/www/html`
+So when you have an httpd server running in linux, only the contents inside `/var/www/html` are accessible using the ip where our softlink to `/opt/mislam` is located. httpd does it so that any random unauthorized person doesn't get access to the entire file system but only what's public i.e. things inside `/www/html`.
+Refer to [Victor's Guide](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Install_OCP_4.x.md) for more details.

-16. new piont
+1.  new piont
-17. poasdf
+2.  poasdf
-18. new point
+3.  new point

 ## Scaling up Nodes